-This page shows you how to deploy a service to Cloud Run using Google Cloud Code.
+This page shows you how to deploy a service to Cloud Run using Cloud Code for Cloud Shell.

 Deploying a service to Cloud Run